-The new iOS-based remote is apparently different from the current Remote app, which mimics a hardware remote, because the patent's description suggested iOS owners could use the iOS remote to search the web for information, such as the name of the movie they are watching, and then they can use the remote to display that information on the big screen, among other things.
+The new iOS-based remote is apparently different from the current Remote app, which mimics a hardware remote, because the patent's description suggested iOS owners could use the iOS remote to search the web for information, such as the name of the movie they are watching, and then they can display that information on the big screen.

 Bloomberg claimed last year that Apple's fourth-generation set-top box might feature a "faster processor".
-It is unclear if that means the next Apple TV will ship with the A8, Apple's latest 64-bit system-on-a-chip that first appeared in the iPhone 6 in September 2014 but that is what Buzzfeed is predicting.
+It is unclear if that means the next Apple TV will ship with the A8, Apple's latest 64-bit system-on-a-chip, which first appeared in the iPhone 6 in September 2014, but that is what Buzzfeed is predicting.

-The site also claims there will be an increase on the current 8GB internal storage on the new device to accommodate apps.
+The site also claimed there will be an increase on the current 8GB internal storage to accommodate apps.

 The upcoming Apple TV, according to a report by Bloomberg from last year, will feature an upgraded or revamped user interface.
 The new interface will supposedly make it easier users to "navigate between TV shows, movies, and other online content".